 An example of a program or practice related to equity and student success is Mesa's New Student Orientation and Virtual Campus Tour.
-The program was recently updated to reflect all the schools and divisions at Mesa, along with additions to the virtual campus tour to capture the new quad and Resource Center (Fast Center, Dreamers Center, Veterans Success Center, The Stand, Honors Center).
+The program was recently updated to reflect all the schools and divisions at Mesa, along with additions to the virtual campus tour to capture the new quad and Resource Center (Fast Center, Dreamers Center, Veterans Success Center, The Stand, Honors Center, LGBTQ Center).
 A video on Career Before Education Planning was added, along with student testimonials that capture relevant topics such as the Resource Center, Academics, Student Life, Student Services, and Paying for College.

-Mesa is proud of diversity captured in the New Student Orientation and Virtual Campus Tour which includes student ambassadors, project assistants, with representation from programs such as the Career Ambassadors Program, Extended Opportunities Programs and Services, Veterans, Adult Learners, and former foster youth students.
+Mesa is proud of the diversity captured in the New Student Orientation and Virtual Campus Tour, which includes student ambassadors, project assistants, with representation from programs such as the Career Ambassadors Program, Extended Opportunities Programs and Services, Veterans, Adult Learners, and former foster youth students.
 Furthermore, videos are captioned for accessibility in English, Spanish, and Vietnamese.

 With student equity as a priority for the institution, the college continues to work towards removing the barriers that impact student success.
-The college demonstrates its commitment to equity and excellence through the ongoing process of programmatic and pedagogical innovation, ongoing conversations that address metrics, culture, actions, language, and streamlining structural processes.

 Student services programs and leadership implement intentional approaches to target Mesa's disproportionately impacted student population.
 For example, education plan campaigns designed to reach out to the African American/Black, Hispanic or Latino/a/x, and Asian Pacific American student population allow departments to encourage students to meet with a counselor to develop an educational plan and take advantage of support services.
+(II.C.1-14, II.C.1-15, II.C.1-16, II.C.1-17, II.C.1-18, II.C.1-19, II.C.1-20)

-The District provides support to the College's regular evaluation of the quality of their support services through discussions at District Student Services Council (IIC11) and regular workgroup meetings with the following departments:
+The District provides support to the College's regular evaluation of the quality of their support services through discussions at District Student Services Council (II.C.1-21) and regular workgroup meetings with the following departments: